What factors affect yoga’s likelihood to increase equanimity of practitioners?

 Why is this relevant to yoga practitioners?

 Our reasons for practicing yoga can be quite varied.
-They can range from physical reasons like wanting to get stronger or more flexible, to mental and emotional reasons, like wanting to increase our concentration or sense of calmness.
-It’s fairly straightforward to assess whether our quadriceps are stronger or our hamstrings are more flexible, but assessing mental and emotional shifts can be subtler.
+They might be physical reasons like wanting to get stronger or more flexible.
+Or, they might be mental and emotional reasons, like wanting to increase our concentration or sense of calmness.
+It’s fairly straightforward to assess whether our quadriceps are stronger or our hamstrings are more flexible.
+But assessing mental and emotional shifts can be subtler.
 If we are seeking greater equanimity, and we want to use yoga as a tool for that work, then it’s very helpful to know how to practice to increase the likelihood of having that experience.
-That’s especially true for the mental and emotional benefits of yoga, as it can be harder to assess from moment to moment whether we’re going in the right direction.
+That’s especially true for the mental and emotional benefits of yoga.
+That is because as it can be harder to assess from moment to moment whether we’re going in the right direction.

 Mocanu, E., C. Mohr, N. Pouyan, S. Thuillard, and E.S.
 Dan-Glauser.
 2018.
 Reasons, years and frequency of yoga practice: Effect on emotion response reactivity.
 Frontiers in Human Neuroscience.
 12:264 p.1-12.